VoronDesign/VoronUsers/printer_mods/richardjm/adxl-chain/README.md

-# WIP: ADXL345 GY-291/Adafruit Cable mount
+# ADXL345 GY-291/Adafruit Cable chain anchor mount

 **WARNING: Dupont connectors can foul with your z-chain when homing, solder wires directly or ensure you have clearance.**